gjbex/Defensive_programming_and_debugging/source_code/Arithmetic/README.md

 1. `equality.c`: illustrates that testing for floating point equality is a bad idea.
 1. `integer_division.f90`: illustrates risk of unintended integer division.
+1. `IntegerOverflow`: illustration of how to try and trap integer overflow.
 1. `overflow.cpp`: illustration of integer arithmetic overflow when using a counter.
 The application reads a DNA sequence from standard input, and counts the number of A, C, G, T nucleotides.